vbotka/ansible-config-light/docs/source/guide-variables.rst

 for the Ansible modules that serve the options.
 Review hints in the :ref:`ex`.

 .. seealso::
    * See `vars.yml  <https://github.com/vbotka/ansible-config-light/blob/master/tasks/main.yml>`_ at GitHub
    * See :ref:`as_vars.yml` annotated source code
    * `Ansible variable precedence: Where should I put a variable? <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable>`_

+.. note:: The names of the dictionaries in the configuration files ``cl_dird/*.d/*`` are not used by
+          the role and can be any arbitrary string that is a valid name of an Ansible variable.
+The name must be unique in the particular option (directory files.d, packages.d, ...).